About us - Our Group

 We are a Group of walkers within the Suffolk Area of The Ramblers Association.
 This is a charity whose aims are to encourage walking, to protect rights of way and to defend the beauty of the countryside for the benefit of all.
 'Ramblers' have local groups throughout the country and as a member you are welcome to join any Group on one of their led walks, Sudbury Group was formed about 30 years ago and we have offer a variety of walks, usually meeting on a Wednesdays and Sundays of the month for a 5 - 7 mile walk..
 Although our programme is intended primarily for Ramblers members we are very happy for non-members to join us as our guests for a few of our led walks before needing to join the Ramblers.
 All our walks are listed here and also methods of joining the Ramblers

-The new Summer programme is well under way and can be viewed in various forms.
-The "Our Walks programme" in the drop down menu can be expanded to show the walk details in full, map for the parking area, and Google from your start point.
+The new winter programme is well under way and can be viewed in various forms in the menu above (one form gives directions from your location) or from the ling at the start of this paragraph.
+The "Our Walks programme" in the drop down menu can be expanded to show the walk details in full, map for the parking area, and Google directions from your start point.
 The table format is the easiest to print.

 Our " Thanks" goes to all the walk leaders for their input into leading walk during the last programme and naturally the same must apply to Rod for compiling the list and uploading it to the Ramblers web site.